 Not only is this a great nonprofit research facility, but there is a great cafe here for weary travelers too!
 After a great day with foxes, head to the cafe for freshly baked Icelandic goods including cookies, cakes, and coffee.
 Fill up on their hearty veggie meals and plokkfiskur fish stew too!

 The best time to plan a visit is sometime between May and October.
-For information about the weather during these months, check out a break down of Iceland weather by month.
+For information about the weather during these months, check out a breakdown of Iceland’s weather by month.
 Then, you’ll be prepared for whatever the trip may bring.

 Litlibaer in Skotufjordur

-The small farm house once used to hold two families, with a total of 22 people sharing the house in 1910.
+The small farmhouse once used to hold two families, with a total of 22 people sharing the house in 1910.
 These cute turf houses used to be much more popular in Iceland, though many have now vanished.
-To preserve Iceland’s history the National Museum of Iceland rebuilt the farmstead of 1895.
+To preserve Iceland’s history the National Museum of Iceland rebuilt the farmstead in 1895.
 Today it stands as a cute turf house cafe and museum located right beside.

 Valagil Waterfall Hike